We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Other symptoms of pelvic girdle pain include:

-The pain tends to worsen when changing position, climbing stairs, or rising from a sitting position.
+The pain may worsen when changing position, climbing stairs, or rising from sitting.

-Pelvic girdle pain is not a disease or a sign that something is wrong with the pregnancy, and it does not require women to change their birth plan.
+Pelvic girdle pain is not a disease or a sign that something is wrong with the pregnancy, and it does not require people to change their birth plan.

 Treatment